 Government officials, school administrators, teachers and parents must all realize that on their own they can never succeed in providing a truly good education.
 Without this, students do not have a chance.

 The only way this could happen would be for every government and school board to admit they are wrong and follow what is outlined in the Bible—the only right foundation for education.
 This crucial step would unleash true knowledge and incredible wisdom the world over.
-Virtue—true character—would be at the core of every class lesson, bringing students true joy.
+Virtue—true character—would be at the core of every class lesson, which would bring true joy to students.
 Teachers would command students’ full respect and attention, and finally experience what is truly a noble vocation.

 Rather than learning to “make a living,” humanity would be taught how to live.